 יְבַשֵּׂרוּ> (ye-vas-Se-ru) root: בשׂר (baw-sar) Piel: “to announce; to tell; herald as glad tidings”

 The language of verses 5-6 denote wealth being brought to Jerusalem.
 It is the reverse of all the exiles and conquering experienced by the Hebrews when the wealth was taken away.
-Now, these foreign nations and peoples return that wealth to the holy city of Zion.
+Now, these foreign nations and peoples return the wealth to the holy city of Zion.
 We are reminded of King Solomon and all the wealth that was brought to Jerusalem during his reign, but we are also pointed forward to the visit of the Magi as they followed the light of the star to visit and bring wealth to the Light of the World.